Jacarte/naenie/Readme.md

 # JS to WASM diversification machine (Naenie proof of concept)

 Naenie (*Many* in high valyrian words) tries to generate valid code mutations for JavaScript code using calls between WASM and JS as the mutation operator.
+This tool is a proof of concept yet, and it is growing right now.

 ![Workflow](docs/imgs/workflow.png)